Secular Egypt: dream or delusion?

 Thursday 15 December 2011

 The roller-coaster sensation of elation followed by deflation which I and millions of others felt in the early weeks of the revolution has been back recently.
 Dozens of protesters killed and hundreds injured – anger and depression.
-Activists defiantly risk life and limb to launch part two of the revolution and demand the returns to the barracks – admiration mixed with pride.
+Activists defiantly risk life and limb to launch part two of the revolution and demand the army returns to the barracks – admiration mixed with pride.

-Generals ignore their demands and go ahead with faulty parliamentary – bitter disappointment.
+Generals ignore their demands and go ahead with faulty parliamentary elections – bitter disappointment.
 Millions turn out and queue for hours (miraculously for Egypt, in orderly lines) to make their vote count – delight.
 Islamists make the biggest gains in the first round – concern mixed with a little fright.

 Al-Nour (The Light), the coalition of Salafist parties, emerged, almost out of the blue, to eclipse partially the dawn of Egyptian democracy by garnering an impressive quarter of the first phase vote, almost double what the secular leftist Egyptian Bloc – a major force in the revolution which was expected to come second – managed to salvage from their electoral train wreck.

-Despite its bright name, if al-Nour ever has its way completely, Egypt would be run according to its ultra-conservative interpretation of shari'a, albeit in a “gradual way that suits the nature of society”, because, in their fundamentalist view, Islam cannot be separated from the state and secularism is tantamount to atheism (a common misconception among Egyptians).
+Despite its bright name, if al-Nour ever has its way completely, Egypt would be run according to its ultra-conservative interpretation of shari’a, albeit in a “gradual way that suits the nature of society”, because, in their fundamentalist view, cannot be separated from the state and secularism is tantamount to atheism (a common misconception among Egyptians).

 The unexpectedly strong performance of the Salafists and poor showing of the secularists has been the subject of frenzied and worried debate in liberal and progressive Egyptian circles, including among my friends and acquaintances.
-Overseas, the early fears that Egypt would become the next Iran have been reawakened, and some Western friends who have been terrified by the prospect of an takeover of Egypt have been wagging an “I told you so” finger at my alleged naivety.
+Overseas, the early fears that Egypt would become the next Iran have been reawakened, and some Western friends who have been terrified by the prospect of an Islamist takeover of Egypt have been wagging an “I told you so” finger at my alleged naivety.

 But is there cause for panic?